 Selection Process: the Scholarship Committee exercises fair and impartial judgment in making awards based on Foundation criteria and guidelines including but not limited to the following.

-- Personal essay on goals, achievements, service, commitment and conformity to Core Values and Mission Statement of Vista Hermosa Foundation.
+- Personal essay on goals, achievements, service, commitment and conformity to Core Values of Vista Hermosa Foundation.

 - Timely submission of the complete Application.